bobbyong/Django-Cheatsheet/README.md

 	git branch -d <branch name>

+To merge a branch 'bugFix' into a single sequential commit under 'master'

+	git rebase master --> merges branch bugFix into a single line of commit git rebase bugFix --> brings master onto the latest version

 Additionally that will create the remote branch if it doesn't already exist

 Generally commit files to the branch you're working on before switching otherwise it gets confusing.